netor27/InventoryWebAPI/README.md

 # InventoryWebAPI
-Web API to manage shops and their products inventory
+Web API to manage shop inventory and it's employees